Holding Online Elections Using Choice Voting Software

 If a school employee is an associate member they must remember that their role is to support the work of the governing body, not to answer questions from governors or help the headteacher explain or defend the decisions of senior leaders.

-It is relatively common to find schools where several senior employees act as associate members, perhaps because the school believes they must be associates in order to attend meetings, but governors can invite anyone they like to meetings.
+It is relatively common to find schools where several senior employees act as associate members, perhaps because the school believes they must be associates in order to attend meetings, but in reality governors can invite anyone they like to meetings.

 What is the term of office for associate members?